SKundu1998/JavaThreads/README.md

 #multithreading

-Learnt how to use the ThreadGroups.
+Made minor changes to the file to make sure that all thread data is found by list().

-Version: 5.0
+Version: 5.1